spex-xray/spex-help/source/reference/commands/ascdump.rst

   6 digits for this column.
 - the column with acronym "ion" representing the ion number will not be displayed at all (width 0).

-See the relevant subsection of :ref:`asc_output-types` for the column acronyms to be used in the file for the selection, sorting and formatting of the data.
+See the relevant subsection of :ref:`sec:asc-output-types` for the column acronyms to be used in the file for the selection, sorting and formatting of the data.

 Syntax
 ~~~~~~